Predictive Inorganic Synthesis based on Machine Learning using Small Data sets: a case study of size-controlled Cu Nanoparticles: Results and Discussion

 Ensemble regression models are created to predict Cu NP size based on the synthesis parameters.
 Different generations of models are trained to investigate the influence of different features on model performance.

-As first generation ensemble model, we consider the complete third-degree polynomial model with LASSO regularization ($\alpha = 0.1$).
-This model has an $R^2$ of $0.75$, and RMSE and MAE of $32.64$ nm and $22.53$ nm, respectively.
-Despite the very good performance of this first generation model, its main disadvantage is the use of an extensive set of $19$ features.
+As first generation ensemble model, we consider the complete third-degree polynomial model with LASSO regularization ($\alpha = 0.1$). (\textit{cf.} SI Figure 15) This model has an $R^2$ of $0.75$, and RMSE and MAE of $32.64$ nm and $22.53$ nm, respectively. (\textit{cf.}, Table~\ref{table:model generations performance}) Despite the very good performance of this first generation model, its main disadvantage is the use of an extensive set of $19$ features.
 With our data set consisting of only 18 samples, the risk of overfitting is significant.
 In addition, a larger feature set results in a more complex model and, therefore, higher computational cost for inference.
 With this in mind, the following generations are aimed at reducing the model size drastically to improve generalization and reduce computational cost.

 In the second generation, the complexity of the model is strongly reduced by using only the seven features ($[Cu]$, $time$, $\textit{T}$, $[Cu]^2$, $[Cu]^3$, $[Cu] \times time$, $[Cu] \times T$) selected based on the ensemble importance analysis.
 The ensemble average shows no significant loss in performance compared to the first generation (\textit{cf.}, Table~\ref{table:model generations performance}), despite the significant reduction in the number of features used.
 In addition, the training and OOB errors of the ensemble show that the second generation is more generalizable as their difference becomes smaller.
 The training error of the second generation increases slightly (MAE of $20.47$ nm compared to $16.05$ nm), while the OOB error decreases drastically (MAE goes from $68.51$ nm to $41.36$ nm).
-The smaller difference between training and OOB error indicates that the model is overfitting less and generalizes better.
+The smaller difference between training and OOB error indicates that the model is overfitting less and generalizes better. (\textit{cf.} SI Figure 16)

-In the third generation model, the feature set is expanded with four additional features, aimed at the investigation of the influence of non-polynomial features (based on domain knowledge) on the model performance.
+In the third generation model (\textit{cf.} SI Figure 17), the feature set is expanded with four additional features, aimed at the investigation of the influence of non-polynomial features (based on domain knowledge) on the model performance.

 \begin{enumerate} \item $e^{[Cu]}$ is added because $[Cu]$ often has a high and consistent ensemble importance in the investigation of different polynomial models where it occurs in higher powers. \item $\frac{[Cu]}{time}$ can be interpreted as a measure of the amount of cations available per unit of time during the growth of the particles. \item $ln([Cu] \times time)$ provides a measure of the total exposure of the reduction medium to Cu ions. \item $\frac{[time]}{T}$ as a temperature-normalized reaction time.
 Although this parameter does not represent the classical thermal budget ($time \times \textit{T}$), it provides a simple heuristic descriptor that captures part of the interplay between time and temperature in a single scalar. \end{enumerate}